Bag Film Breakup of Droplets in Uniform Airflows

 \section{Abstract}

 We present novel numerical simulations investigating the bag breakup of liquid droplets.
-We solve the two-phase incompressible Navier-Stokes equation using the adaptive mesh refinement (AMR) technique, with interface reconstruction by a volume-of-fluid (VOF) method.
-We first show good agreement with theoretical predictions and clarify the viscous effect on drop deformation before the onset of bag breakup.
-Next, in numerical simulations of the bag breakup regime, a bag film is developed at late time and is susceptible to spurious mesh-induced breakup, which has prevented previous studies from reaching grid convergence of fragment statistics.
-We therefore adopt a recently developed manifold death (MD) algorithm which artificially perforates thin films once they reach a prescribed critical thickness independent of the grid size.
-We show grid convergence of fragment statistics when utilising the MD algorithm, and analyse the fragment behaviour and physical mechanisms contributing to bag breakup including ligament breakup, node detachment and rim destabilisation.
-We also examined the viscous effects on the bag breakup process and fragment statistics, where a non-monotonic dependency of the average diameter of bag film fragments on the liquid viscosity is found.
-These results highlight the utility of this numerical method for two-phase simulations involving thin-film breakup, and pave the way for physics-based numerical investigations into spume generation at the air-sea interface.
+We first examine the viscous effect on the early-time drop deformation, comparing with theory and experiment.
+Next, a bag film forms at late time and is susceptible to spurious mesh-induced breakup in numerical simulations, which has prevented previous studies from reaching grid convergence of fragment statistics.
+We therefore adopt the manifold death (MD) algorithm which artificially perforates thin films once they reach a prescribed critical thickness independent of the grid size, controlled by a numerical parameter $L_{\rm sig}$.
+We show grid convergence of fragment statistics when utilising the MD algorithm, and analyse the fragment behaviour and bag film disintegration mechanisms including ligament breakup, node detachment and rim destabilisation.
+Our choice of the critical thickness parameter $L_{\rm sig}$ is limited by numerical constraints and thus has not been matched to experiment or theory; consequently, the current simulations yield critical bag film perforation thicknesses larger than experimentally observed.
+The influence of the MD algorithm configuration on the bag breakup phenomena and statistics will be investigated in future work.
+We also study the effects of moderate liquid Ohnesorge number ($0.005 \leq Oh \leq 0.05$) on the bag breakup process and fragment statistics, where a non-monotonic dependency of the average diameter of bag film fragments on $Oh$ is found.
+These results highlight the utility of the MD algorithm in multiphase simulations involving topological changes, and pave the way for physics-based numerical investigations into spume generation at the air-sea interface.